Ray helps D’backs avoid sweep, beat Brewers 5-2

 Diamondbacks: LHP Alex Young (5-3, 4.04 ERA) will get the ball Monday in San Francisco.
 Young is 3-1 with a 3.27 ERA in four road starts this season.
 He’s 1-1 with a 5.40 ERA against the Giants.

-Brewers: RHP Gio Gonzalez (2-1, 3.64) will take the mound Monday against RHP Adam Wainwright (9-9, 4.51) and the NL Central-leading Cardinals.
+Brewers: LHP Gio Gonzalez (2-1, 3.64) will take the mound Monday against RHP Adam Wainwright (9-9, 4.51) and the NL Central-leading Cardinals.
 Gonzalez allowed one earned run on three hits, walked four and struck out six in five innings in a no-decision against St. Louis on Tuesday.

 Follow Keith Jenkins on Twitter: https://twitter.com/MrKeithJenkins